dennisonsoedibjo/Jakarta-Rainfall-Ensemble-Prediction/README.md

 # Jakarta-Rainfall-Prediction
-Combining LSTM, Random Forest, and XGBoost machine learning models into an ensemble model to improve local rainfall prediction in Jakarta.
+Combining LSTM, Random Forest, and XGBoost machine learning models into an ensemble model to predict rainfall in Jakarta.